Work being done to repair, preserve World War II POW stonework

 |0

-This work, Work being done to repair, preserve World War II POW stonework [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Work being done to repair, preserve World War II POW stonework, by Tiffany Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.